 Classroom teachers will address general classroom disruptions by taking appropriate in-class disciplinary actions.
-These include, but are not limited to, personal calls to parents, parent/teacher conferences, referral to a guidance counselor, etc. A detailed classroom management plan is described in classroom management guidelines section of student-parent handbook.
+These include, but are not limited to, personal calls to parents, parent/teacher conferences, referral to a guidance counselor, etc. A detailed classroom management plan is described in classroom management guidelines in the class syllabus.
 If such measures do not deter disruption, a disciplinary referral is appropriate.
-(Failure to bring notebook, pencil, books, required materials and equipment to class, or failure to work in class, are not cause for disciplinary referrals.)